What is a Rollover?

-An IRA rollover allows you to take a lump-sum distribution from your former employer's qualified retirement plan, such as a 401(k) or 403(b), and transfer it directly to another tax-sheltered retirement plan.
-One such plan is an IRA rollover at Waddell & Reed.
+A rollover allows you to take a lump-sum distribution from your former employer's qualified retirement plan, such as a 401(k) or 403(b), and transfer it directly to another tax-deferred retirement plan account.
+One such retirement plan account is an IRA rollover at Waddell & Reed.

 - Tax-Deferred Retirement Savings - Invest for your retirement years while paying no income taxes today.
 Investment earnings are tax deferred until withdrawn.

-- Withdrawal Flexibility- If you're between the ages of 59 ½ and 70 ½, you can withdraw what you need from your IRA rollover at any time without tax penalties.
-After 70 ½, current tax laws require you to make minimum withdrawals based on average life expectancy.
+- Withdrawal Flexibility - If you're between the ages of 59 ½ and 70 ½, you can withdraw what you need from your IRA rollover at any time without tax penalties.
+You will be responsible for taxes at your current tax rate on any withdrawals.
+After the age of 70 ½, current tax laws require you to make minimum withdrawals based on average life expectancy.
 Penalty exceptions are available and may be applicable to your situation.

-- Ability to Avoid Withdrawal Penalties - One of the IRS-approved penalty exceptions is the Substantially Equal Periodic Payment Plan which allows you to take distributions based on your life expectancy and receive an income stream from your IRA rollover at any age, without incurring an early withdrawal penalty.
+- Exceptions to Withdrawal Penalties - One of the IRS-approved penalty exceptions is the Substantially Equal Periodic Payment Plan which allows you to take distributions based on your life expectancy and receive an income stream from your IRA rollover at any age, without incurring an early withdrawal penalty.
+Again, income tax at your current tax rate will be assessed.

 Cash Distribution versus Rollover